henrimie/slass/README.md

     <sup><strong>short: acsiam</br>
 	  Tested on Ubuntu 16.04 (Xenial)</br>
     </br>
-    Based on seelenlos's <a href="https://github.com/joka-de/slass">Arma 3 server script</a>
+    Based on seelenlos's <a target="_blank" href="https://github.com/joka-de/slass">Arma 3 server script</a>
     </strong></sup></p>

 *License:* GNU GPLv3

 ## General
-This script will greatly ease the installation and management of an <a href="http://www.a3antistasi.com/mod">Arma3 Antistasi</a> server including required mods from the Steam workshop.</br></br>It is not a one-click-get-a-server script.
+This script will greatly ease the installation and management of an <a target="_blank" href="http://www.a3antistasi.com/mod">Arma3 Antistasi</a> server including required mods from the Steam workshop.</br></br>It is not a one-click-get-a-server script.
 Read this manual BEFORE you begin.
 Really.
 Basic knowledge of the linux command line usage is assumed.

 ## What it does
 The acsiam Arma 3 Antistasi Server Script
-- installs one arma3 server instance and three <a href="https://community.bistudio.com/wiki/Arma_3_Headless_Client">arma3 headless client</a> instances on Linux
+- installs one arma3 server instance and three <a target="_blank" href="https://community.bistudio.com/wiki/Arma_3_Headless_Client">arma3 headless client</a> instances on Linux
 - saves precious storage by using symlinks (about the space for one installation is needed)
 - implements the instances as services in the OS
 - restarts the servers if they crash